-In connection with the Annual Report on Form 10-K of Poseida Therapeutics, Inc. (the "Company") for the year ending December 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I hereby certify to the best of my knowledge, pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report on Form 10-K of Poseida Therapeutics, Inc. (the "Company") for the year ended December 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I hereby certify to the best of my knowledge, pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Exchange Act; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Exchange Act; and

+(2) ' The information contained in t the Report fairl v presents in a all material r respects the financial condition and results of o nerations o of the C omnany (4 -) THE IIIIOIIIIIIIIIIII Communica in me report ram y presents, m an material i copecio, inc minument Condition and i i courto or o peranons c n the C ompany.